Frequently Asked Questions

 How often is the information updated?

-As often as needed.
-This guide is iterative and ongoing.
-My hope is that more candidates will clarify or evolve their public stances over time.
+Whenever it needs to be.
+This guide is ongoing and iterative, and the hope is more candidates will clarify or improve their public positions over time.

 Issues Considered